 LIVE, WORK and PLAY!

-WE love the campaign Waterstreet Hardware is running!
+Waterstreet Hardware is running.
 Have you gone in and had your photo taken?!
 Better yet, what are you doing to keep your business dollars local?

 Strong Local Business Economy Benefits the Community

 - There are 30+ fine dining establishments with in walking distance from the center of town

 - There are 9 coffee shops and cafes to choose from – all loaded with character and characters (as well as espresso!)

 - There are over 50 small, independently-owned shops and galleries offering personalized service

 - There are 3 fine wine shops and tasting rooms, as well as 4 great gourmet deli’s

 - Every resident gets three FREE hours of parking every day in the downtown lots (you can pick up a parking card at the police station)